Right of private defence under the Bharatiya Nyaya Sanhita

 4. By reason of any misconception on the part of the person.

-1. Against the acts of a public servant acting in good faith.
+1. Against the acts of a public servant acting in good faith under colour of his office.

-2. Against the acts of the those acting under the authority or direction of a public servant.
+2. Against the acts of those acting under the authority or direction of a public servant.

-3. Where there is sufficient time for recourse to public authorities.
+3. Where there is sufficient time for recourse to the public authorities.

-Now, next section 100 and it says that while you are defending yourself, if you cause the death of the person, it is justifiable, but it is justifiable only when it falls under these conditions.
+Section 38 (formerly Section 100 IPC) says that while defending yourself, if you cause the death of the assailant, it is justifiable, but only when the assault falls under one of these conditions:

 1. Assault - it leads to the apprehension that the death will be caused.